Skip to content Skip to navigation menu

 Laying floor tiles

-Installing tiling in your bathroom is a wonderful way to make a statement which reflects your individual tastes.
+Installing bathroom floor tiles is a wonderful way to make a statement which reflects your individual tastes.
 Although tiling a bathroom has traditionally been thought of as a complex DIY task, it’s perfectly possible to achieve a professional finish with thorough planning and by carefully working your way through the steps we provide in this guide.

 In this guide, we’ll take you through the whole process of fitting bathroom tiles, from planning, to cutting and laying tiles, and finishing off with sealant and grouting.